nadeemlab/SPT/for_maintainers.md

 7. Merges the updates into the stipulated "release to" branch (currently `prerelease`).
 8. Uses `twine` to upload the distributables to PyPI.

+Notes:
-The PyPI upload requires that you have set up the API token correctly.
+- The PyPI upload requires that you have set up the API token correctly.
+- You may wish to "activate" the specific tagged version that is created, by logging in to readthedocs and fiddling with the settings.
+You can generally choose which version/branch is used for autogenerating and serving the documentation.

 Adding new functionality